Skip To Main Content

 • Wireless hubs

 • Refrigerators—VI Formers (seniors) may have refrigerators.
-If for medical reasons a student who is not a senior needs a refrigerator in a room, they must obtain permission from the co-dean of residential life.
+If a student below the VI Form needs a refrigerator in their room for medical reasons, they must obtain permission from the co-dean of residential life.
 All dorms have a shared refrigerator for student use.